 We, at Tomlinscote, believe that young people today should gain a broad cultural understanding and develop the relevant skills in order to live and work as global citizens.

-Working alongside our partner schools in France, Germany, Spain, Japan and China, we have developed activities where students can learn by making connections with students across the globe.
-Through an established programme of exchanges and visits, students enjoy many opportunities to travel abroad and experience other cultures.
+Working alongside our partner schools in France, Germany, Spain, South Africa and China, we have developed activities where students can learn by making connections with other young people across the globe.
+Even during the pandemic, through an established programme of activities, Tomlinscote students have enjoyed many opportunities to experience other cultures.

 An international outlook on the world is developed at Tomlinscote through a series of cross-curricular activities.
 As all students at Tomlinscote have an Ipad, they can use this technology to investigate other cultures in ‘real time’ and to create virtual links with schools abroad.

-Here’s a taste of a few of the initiatives undertaken this year:
+Here’s a taste of a few of the initiatives undertaken in the past couple of years:

 - A celebration of the diverse ‘home languages’ languages spoken by Tomlinscote pupils – students taught pupils from a local primary school about their own language and culture.

-- A visit to France by year 7 students: 127 students spent a week near Poitiers.
+- (Pre-pandemic) A visit to France by year 7 students: 127 students spent a week near Poitiers.

-- School exchange trips to Baden-Wüttemberg (Germany) and Lille (France).
+- (Pre-pandemic) School exchange trips to Baden-Wüttemberg (Germany) and Lille (France).